kateolmstead/unity-sdk/README.md

 ## Signing Up for the PlayRM Service

 Visit <a href="https://controlpanel.playnomics.com/signup" target="_blank">https://controlpanel.playnomics.com/signup</a> to create an account.
-The control panel is the dashboard to manage all of the PlayRM features once the SDK integration has been completed.
+The control panel is the dashboard to manage all PlayRM features once the SDK integration is completed.

 ## Register Your Game
 After receiving a registration confirmation email, login to the <a href="https://controlpanel.playnomics.com" target="_blank">control panel</a>.
 Select the "Applications" tab and create a new application.
 Your application will be granted an Application ID (`<APPID>`) and an API KEY.